 Lara is the only person who could possibly tolerate a cross-country trip with me, let alone enjoy it.

-The time I batted my eyes at the Sherriff of Reliance Tennessee—giving him a flirty goodbye, and then nearly crashing into his police cruiser.
+The time I batted my eyes at the Sherriff of Reliance Tennessee—giving him a flirty goodbye and then nearly crashing into his police cruiser.

-I had driven away briskly, without remembering the car was in reverse… Screeching backwards in a horrifying lurch.
+I had driven away briskly, without remembering the car was in reverse… Screeching backward in a horrifying lurch.
 Lara and I straight-faced while I shifted into drive and pulled away calmly.
 Waving to the Sherriff to signal everything was fine.

 Twenty feet down the road, tears streaming down our faces.
 The kind of laughter that prohibits breathing or speech.
 Me, wiping my eyes and sobbing and trying to see the road.
 Lara slumped against the passenger door.
 Bypassing all appearance of laughter, weeping hysterically.